pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 **What is Scarab?**

-Scarab is DLog's distributed unique ID generator (inspired by Twitter's Snowflake algorithm, created 2010), and it's one of the most popular use cases for durable counters like the Obelisk Sequencer.
+Scarab is Pyralog's distributed unique ID generator (inspired by Twitter's Snowflake algorithm, created 2010), and it's one of the most popular use cases for durable counters like the Obelisk Sequencer.

 **Structure (64-bit ID):**